 But how does a stranger turn into an acquaintance?
 How does an acquaintance turn into a friendship?
 By being together.
 By taking the time.
 It’s an incremental process of getting to know another person.
 By sharing something of who you are and listening to who the other person is.
 This is a reciprocal process.
 You share a bit, and the other person shares a bit.
 You are encouraged to share more and the other takes a risk to share more.
 It takes time.

-In former times this was a lot easier.
-But because we now live in such an individualized, unconnected society, we have to work on developing friendships.
+In former times, this was a lot easier.
+But because we now live in such an individualized, unconnected society (despite various tools, apps and such), we have to work on developing friendships.
 If you want to have more friends, if you are finding your opportunities for being social to be limited, you need to take some proactive steps.

 First, find an activity you like that meets once a week.
 Finding people who like the same things you do is an excellent place to start since you already have something in common.
 An activity that meets once a week is often enough that it doesn’t take long for you to become part of the group.
 Better yet, find more than one activity to join.